-8. MANAGING CONFLICTS OF INTEREST IN COMMISSIONING ACTIVITIES
+11. MANAGING CONFLICTS OF INTEREST IN COMMISSIONING ACTIVITIES

-- 8.1.
+- 11.1.
 Conflicts of interests may arise when the CCG engages clinicians, or other representatives of provider organisations for the purpose of advising it on its commissioning activities.
-These activities include: - pre procurement work; - work during procurement; and - work following procurement. - 8.2.
-The CCG acknowledges that its engagement with clinicians or representatives from member practices, hospitals or other providers, who have an interest in providing services to the CCG, is likely to differ depending on which stage of the procurement process that the organisation is at.
-For example, it may be appropriate in a clinically led membership organisation to engage clinicians with interests in providing services to the CCG (subject to the provisions set out in this procedure) when deciding what to procure but that it would not be appropriate to engage providers with interests during procurement. - 8.3.
-In managing conflicts or potential conflicts of interests, the CCG may distinguish between those individuals or organisations that have an interest and those that are deemed to have a material interest.
+These activities include: - pre procurement work; - work during procurement; and - work following procurement. - 11.2.
+The CCG acknowledges that its engagement with clinicians or representatives from member practices, hospitals or other providers who have an interest in providing services to the CCG is likely to differ depending on which stage of the procurement process that the organisation is at.
+For example, it may be appropriate in a clinically led membership organisation to engage clinicians with interests in providing services to the CCG (subject to the provisions set out in this procedure) when deciding what to procure but that it would not be appropriate to engage providers with interests during procurement. - 11.3.
+In managing conflicts or potential conflicts of interests, the CCG may distinguish between those individuals or organisations that have an interest and those that are deemed to have a material interest. - 11.4.
+A proposed Standard Operating Procedure has been included at Appendix 5 to manage potential conflicts of interest that arise during the course of service redesign.

-8.4.
-A proposed Standard Operating Procedure has been included at Appendix C to manage potential conflicts of interest that arise during the course of service re-design.
+12. REGISTERS OF INTEREST

-9. REGISTERS OF INTEREST
+- 12.1.
+The Policy and Assurance Manager on behalf of the Chief Operating Officer will maintain registers of all relevant and material interests and positions of influence declared by members of the Council of Representatives, Governing Body, committees and sub-committees and employees. - 12.2.
+Applicants for any appointment to the CCG or the Governing Body should be asked to declare any relevant interests.
+When an appointment is made, a formal declaration of interests should again be made and recorded.

-- 9.1.
-The Policy and Assurance Manager on behalf of the Chief Clinical Officer, will maintain registers of all relevant and material interests and positions of influence declared by members of the Council of Members, Governing Body, Committees and Sub Committees and Employees. - 9.2.
-Registers will be reviewed annually by the Audit Committee with an assurance report provided to the Governing Body, to include explanations of any concerns and how these were managed. - 9.3.
-Any changes/additions to declarations registered should be notified to the Policy and Assurance Manager as soon as possible after the change occurs for recording in the Register of Interests. - 9.4.
-The Register will be published on the Vale of York Clinical Commissioning Group's website with the exception of staff below grade 8 who do not have a position of influence on any Vale of York Clinical Commissioning Group committee or subcommittee.
-All information may have to be disclosed, if requested under the Freedom of Information Act. - 9.5.
-Declared interests of the Council of Members, the Governing Body and its committees will be published on the Vale of York Clinical Commissioning Group's website and in the Annual Report and Accounts.
+- 12.3.
+All attendees at meetings should be asked to declare any interest they have in any agenda item before it is discussed or as soon as it becomes apparent.
+Even if an interest is declared in the register of interests it should be declared in meetings where matters relating to that interest are discussed.
+Declarations of interest must be recorded in minutes. - 12.4.
+Registers will be reviewed annually by the Audit Committee with an assurance report provided to the Governing Body, to include explanations of any concerns and how these were managed. - 12.5.
+Where an individual changes role or responsibility within the CCG or the Governing Body, any change to the individuals interests should be declared. - 12.6.
+Any changes/additions to declarations registered should be notified to the Policy and Assurance Manager as soon as possible after the change occurs for recording in the Register of Interests. - 12.7.
+The Register will be published on the NHS Vale of York Clinical Commissioning Group's website with the exception of staff grade 7 and below who does not have a position of influence on any CCG committees or sub-committee.
+All information may have to be disclosed, if requested under the Freedom of Information Act. - 12.8.
+The Registers for Governing Body, Council of Representatives and staff (grade 8a and above) will be reviewed and republished at least every six months. - 12.9.
+Declared interests of the Council of Members, the Governing Body and its committees will be published on the NHS Vale of York Clinical Commissioning Group's website and in the Annual Report and Accounts.

-10. MANAGEMENT ARRANGEMENTS
+13. MANAGEMENT ARRANGEMENTS